-3. In furtherance of the conspiracy, Defendant PALESTINE INVESTMENT BANK knowingly provided substantial and essential benefits, money and financial services on behalf of the Government of Iraq to the families and beneficiaries of terrorists who killed, maimed and injured civilians during the relevant period, or attempted to do so.

-4. Defendant PALESTINE INVESTMENT BANK thereby also provided material support to Foreign Terrorist Organizations ("FTOs") (as that term is defined in 8 U.S.C. § 1189 of the Antiterrorism and Effective Death Penalty Act of 1996 ("AEDPA")) in order to facilitate acts of international terrorism as defined by 18 U.S.C. § 2331 of the Anti-Terrorism Act ("ATA"); and specifically aided and abetted the FTO Islamic Resistance Movement ("HAMAS") by providing financial services to the Holy Land Foundation ("HLF"), knowing that HLF was, at the time, HAMAS's premier U.S.-based fundraising organization.
+INVESTMENT BANK - a Palestinian bank headquartered in Ramallah-al-Bireh, in the Palestinian Territories.
+PALESTINE INVESTMENT BANK knowingly provided (a) financial benefits, money and financial services on behalf of the Government of Iraq1 to the families and beneficiaries of terrorists who killed, injured and maimed civilians, or attempted to do so; and (b) thereby also provided material support to Foreign Terrorist Organizations (as that term is defined in 8 U.S.C. § 1189 of the Antiterrorism and Effective Death Penalty Act of 1996 ("AEDPA")) in order to facilitate acts of international terrorism as defined by 18 U.S.C. § 2331.

-&lt;sup>1 From 1990 until 2003, Iraq was designated a State Sponsor of Terrorism by the United States Department of State, pursuant to section 6(j) of the Export Administration Act of 1979.
+1 From 1990 until 2003, Iraq was designated a State Sponsor of Terrorism by the United States Department of State, pursuant to section 6(j) of the Export Administration Act of 1979.

-5. Defendant PALESTINE INVESTMENT BANK served as the conduit for Saddam Hussein's regime in Iraq to channel millions of U.S. dollars to Saddam's Iraqi Ba'ath surrogate in Ramallah, the ALF.
+2. Defendant PALESTINE INVESTMENT BANK served as the conduit for Saddam Hussein's regime in Iraq to channel millions of U.S. dollars to its Iraqi Ba'ath surrogate in Ramallah, the Arab Liberation Front ("ALF").

-6. The Government of Iraq transferred more than \$9.5 million U.S. dollars to one or more accounts at Defendant PALESTINE INVESTMENT BANK between early October 2000 and the beginning of 2002 alone.
+3. More than \$9.5 million U.S. dollars were transferred by the Government of Iraq to one or more accounts at Defendant PALESTINE INVESTMENT BANK between early October 2000 and the beginning of 2002 alone.

-7. With Defendant PALESTINE INVESTMENT BANK's agreement and significant assistance, Saddam Hussein and the ALF established a program to reward the families of Palestinian suicide bombers and suicide gunmen.
+4. With Defendant PALESTINE INVESTMENT BANK's assistance, Saddam and the ALF established a program to reward the families of Palestinian suicide bombers and suicide shooters.

-8. These rewards incentivized and encouraged potential terrorists to commit attacks and made the attacks substantially more likely to occur.
+5. These rewards incentivized and encouraged potential terrorists to commit attacks and made the attacks substantially more likely to occur.